 - Blend the Almond Breeze, dates, nut butter and cinnamon together in a good blender for 1-2 minutes until completely smooth.

-- Pour the mixture into a popsicle form (this one is my favourite) and freeze until solid, approximately 5 hours or overnight.
+- Pour the mixture into a popsicle form (this one is my favourite) and freeze until solid, approximately 5 hours or until frozen (best left overnight).

 - Once the popsicles are frozen, prepare a baking sheet lined with parchment paper and melt the chocolate and the coconut oil in a small saucepan or in the microwave by heating for 20 seconds at a time and stirring in between each 20 second interval until melted.
 You can pour the melted chocolate in a taller glass for easier dipping or just leave it in the bowl or saucepan and use a spoon to drizzle it on (I preferred this look and it was easier).
 Place the chopped almonds in a shallow bowl.